Flow Cytometry Shared Service

 - Provide training on analytical instruments for sample acquisition and access to analyzers and software for data analysis.

-- Offer UMGCC members educational resources, consultation, and training opportunities to increase their ability to more effectively integrate flow cytometry methodologies into their research programs.
+- Offer UMGCCC members educational resources, consultation, and training opportunities to increase their ability to more effectively integrate flow cytometry methodologies into their research programs.